schilkp/Tonbandgeraet/docs/doc/streaming.md

 transmission, which must be provided.

-If the [metadata buffer](./metadata_buf.md) is enabled, its contents are automatically transmitted when streaming is started.
+If the [metadata buffer](./metadata_buf.md) is enabled, its contents are automatically transmitted when streaming is started with `tband_start_streaming()`.
+If streaming is stopped and needs to be restarted use `tband_restart_streaming()`, which does not re-send the metadata buffer.

 ## Configuration